chuckstack/chuck-stack-nixos/readme.md

 ## NixOS Examples

-Nix is both powerful and capable as well as complex.
-We have tried to be consistent in how we do things.
-One way to promote consistency is to highlight examples of how to do things.
+Nix is powerful, capable as well as complex.
+We have tried to be consistent and adopt best practices in how we do things.
+One way to promote consistency is to highlight examples of something is done.
+Do not hesitate to offer suggestions!

-When looking for examples, always start looking in system.nix.
-It represents the most basic starting place to configure your system.
+When looking for examples, start in system.nix.
+It represents the starting place to configure your system.

 Perform the following to quickly see all "# Example..." in all files: